sadensmol/fixedlength/README.md

 }
 ```

-In this example, the struct tag `map:"start,end"` is used to indicate the byte range for each field.
+In this example, the struct tag `range:"start,end"` is used to indicate the byte range for each field.

 ### Example 2: Custom Unmarshaling with Nested Structs